 + If you are a Canadian citizen only you may more easily be able to apply for U.S. citizenship (dual-citizenship) if you are eligible to do so.
 This may also be the case in other countries as well.

 - You and your employer must be careful with your legal status in the U.S. or other country.
 Unless you are a dual-citizen your status in the employer's country has to be managed carefully from a visa/immigration perspective.

 - Your employer pays a monthly fee to the PEO firm.
 Given that your employer no longer has you costing them office space and other costs such as health care (which is public in Canada and employers only pay a small portion), this is not only a trade-off but can save them money!

 - You do not get full access to the Canadian system.
-For example, the U.S. does not recognize TFSA's in Canada and for tax reasons you might not be able to use them.
+For example, the U.S. does not recognize Canadian TFSA's and for tax reasons you might choose to not use them.

-- You pay higher Canadian taxes than the usually lower U.S. ones.
+- You pay higher Canadian taxes than the usually lower U.S. taxes when receiving a salary of about CDN $75k per year and up.
 Other countries?
 You might end up paying more or less tax.
 And unlike a contractor you can't write off your "business" expenses when you are a full employee of a U.S. / foreign organization.

 I have had a few clients explore the option of opening up a Canadian division for their employer and at least 3 have actually done it as of the writing of this.
 Two from the U.S. and one from Switzerland.
 It takes more time, money, and legal support but it works!